Democrats Have The Religious Left. Can They Win The Religious Middle?

 The new efforts have Democrats hopeful they can mobilize a religious left to counter the religious right, long a bedrock Republican constituency.
 Less clear is whether the outreach will resonate with those voters who make up the religious middle.

-Among them is child advocate Kelly Rosati, a Colorado-based evangelical activist who promotes adoption, foster parenting, and orphan care.
+Among them is child advocate Kelly Rosati, a Colorado-based evangelical activist who promotes adoption, foster parenting and orphan care.
 Rosati abandoned the Republican Party after concluding it was insufficiently compassionate, but neither does she identify as a Democrat, largely because of the party's stance on abortion issues.

 "I feel incredibly discouraged," she says.
 "I am extremely disappointed at how far the Democratic candidates have come from 'safe, legal, and rare' and [their] position on government funding of abortion and late-term abortion.
 At the same time, I have the exact same feeling when I look at those in the Republican Party who seem to have a similar callousness as it relates to immigrant children or people without access to health care."

 Rosati is not alone.
 Among Christians, many Catholics and mainline Protestants see themselves as neither liberal nor conservative.
-Michael Wear, who identifies as an evangelical and works now as a political consultant, sees the religious middle as fertile ground for his fellow Democrats, if they approach it carefully.
+Wear, who identifies as an evangelical and works now as a political consultant, sees the religious middle as fertile ground for his fellow Democrats, if they approach it carefully.

 "There are large numbers of faith voters who are looking for bolder approaches on voting rights, on immigration, on pro-family policies," he says.
 "I do think there's a cohort of swing voters who are religious who Democrats risk losing with their move to the left on abortion."